freddie4675/TWN_Module_7_Docker_for_local_dev/README.md

 # TWN_Module_7_Docker_for_local_dev

-In this branch I will use Docker Compose to run multiple containers
+#Docker for local development

-My Docker compose file is called mongo.yaml and there I have defined that I want to start mongodb from my local host using port 27017 connecting to port 27017.
-I am setting with an enviroment varible that the user will be admin and the password will be password.
-In the same network I would like to start mongo-express service using port 8080 for the host and 8081 for the remote.
+In this branch I will use Dockerfile for nodejs application and to build a docker image.
+I will use the server.js and app directory I got form TWN git lab to connecto to my Docker mongodb container and run mongo express as a UI for the database